-Thanks to our close partnership with the UK centres of excellence, you can help steer the future of nystagmus research.
+Thanks to our close partnership with the UK nystagmus research and clinical centres of excellence, you can help steer the future of nystagmus research.

 Albinism researchers in Southampton (Jay Self and Helena Lee) would love to hear from anyone with any form of albinism who is over the age of 60.
 If you or anyone you know fits the bill, please complete the form.